kundajelab/deeplift/README.md

     - (Yes, I will bundle all of these into a single function at some point)

 ##Examples
-Please explore the examples folder in the main repository for ipython notebooks illustrating the use of deeplift
+Please explore the examples folder in the main repository for ipython notebooks illustrating the use of deeplift, and stay tuned for updates as we will be adding more examples shortly.

 ##Tests
 A number of unit tests are provided in the tests folder in the main repository.
 They can be run with `nosetests tests/*`